Work for Impact BlogAll Categories

 Photo by Finde Zukunft on Unsplash

-MISSION – what you think the world needs
+MISSION what do you think the world needs

 How to find your Ikigai

-To find your Ikigai, it’s really important to get to the core of each of the four elements – passion, vocation, profession, mission.
+To find your Ikigai, its really important to get to the core of each of the four elements - passion, vocation, profession, and mission.

 Thinking about your Ikigai: